bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 - [ ] The Archer - Powers cost arrows to use instead of charges.
 You start with an additional coin which generates arrows. (something something something...)
 - [ ] The coin limit is increased.
 All coins are Diobols.
 - [ ] Adherent - Only a single type of power coin is available (limit the possible types to reasonable ones), randomly chosen.
 (All possible payoff coins are available)
 - [ ] Heliast (judge) - Use the flame mechanic for this.
 After payoff, rebalance the odds.
-(All future tosses will have +1% chance for coins to land on (HEADS) for each coin that ended on (TAILS) and vice versa.)
+(All future tosses will have +2% chance for coins to land on (HEADS) for each coin that ended on (TAILS) and vice versa.)
+- [ ] ??? - Payoffs also resolve an additional time immediately after the initial toss. (so payoffs resolve twice per toss.)